 The OEB uses a deemed capital structure of 60% debt, 40% equity for electricity distributors when establishing rates.
 This deemed capital mix is equal to a debt to equity ratio of 1.5 (60/40).
 A debt to equity ratio of more than 1.5 indicates that a distributor is more highly levered than the deemed capital structure.
 A high debt to equity ratio may indicate that an electricity distributor may have difficulty generating sufficient cash flows to make its debt payments.
 A debt to equity ratio of less than 1.5 indicates that the distributor is less levered than the deemed capital structure.
-Oshawa Power's debt to equity ratio for 2022 was 1.33 compared with 1.41 in 2021.
-Oshawa Power continues to be below the OEB's deemed capital structure, as the trend from 2018 to 2022 illustrates a debt to equity ratio of less than 1.5.
+Oshawa Power's debt to equity ratio for 2023 was 1.37 compared with 1.33 in 2022.
+Oshawa Power continues to maintain a debt to equity structure that closely approximates the OEB's deemed capital structure.

-Profitability: Regulatory Return on Equity - Deemed (included in rates)
+• Profitability: Regulatory Return on Equity - Deemed (included in rates)

-Oshawa Power's current distribution rates were approved by the OEB and include an expected regulatory return on equity (ROE) of 8.34%, which is based on the OEB's deemed capital structure of 60% debt and 40% equity as noted earlier.
+Oshawa Power's current distribution rates were approved by the OEB and include an expected regulatory return on equity

+(ROE) of 8.34%, which is based on the OEB's deemed capital structure of 60% debt and 40% equity as noted earlier.
 The OEB allows a distributor to earn within +/- 3% of the expected return on equity.
 When a distributor performs outside of this range, the actual performance may trigger a regulatory review of the distributor's revenues and costs structure by the OEB.